COVID-19 information for students

 If your provider closes or cancels your course

-If you can’t continue or return to study because the course is no longer being offered we will work with both you and your provider to make sure you have access to the right financial support.
+If you can’t continue or return to study because the course is no longer being offered, we’ll work with both you and your provider to make sure you have access to the right financial support.

 What stopping study means for your future entitlement

-If any of the actions taken to prevent the spread of COVID-19 in New Zealand impact on your ability to complete or pass your course we will take this into account if you apply for a Student Allowance or Loan again in the future.
+If any of the actions taken to prevent the spread of COVID-19 in New Zealand impact on your ability to complete or pass your course, we’ll take this into account if you apply for a Student Allowance or Loan again in the future.